The Importance of Cybersecurity in Industrial IoT

 • Physical Damage: In industries like manufacturing or energy, a cyberattack on IIoT systems can lead to physical damage to machinery or even harm to employees.
 One of the most high-profile examples of a cyberattack targeting industrial systems is Stuxnet, a worm that specifically targeted industrial control systems.
 This attack demonstrated how cybercriminals could use computers to cause physical harm.

-Best Practices for Securing Industrial IoT With the stakes being so high, it becomes of essence for any organization to engage with robust cybersecurity practices that protect their IIoT infrastructure.
+With the stakes being so high, it becomes of essence for any organization to engage with robust cybersecurity practices that protect their IIoT infrastructure.
 Here are some effective ways to do just that:

 • Implement Multi-Layered Security